mesosphere/kubernetes-mesos/README.md

 ### Start the framework

-Assuming your mesos cluster is started, and the master is running on `${servicehost}:5050`, then:
+Assuming your mesos cluster is started, and that the mesos-master and etcd are running on `${servicehost}`, then:

 ```shell
 $ ./bin/kubernetes-mesos \